-A 4000 word individual investigation written up in school following fieldwork in Cornwall.
+A 4000-word individual investigation written up in school following coastal fieldwork.
 This individual project will be based on data collected in groups and can be based on either human or physical fieldwork undertaken.

 Exam and NEA

 2 exam papers sat at the end of Year 13 (Unit 1 and Unit 2).